stuisme/VineSharp/README.md

 The Basics
 ----------
-All call to the vine server are async.
+All calls to the Vine API are async.

     var result = await vineClient.MyProfile();
     //result.Data.AvatarUrl

-Most calls are also wrapped the their standard paging wrapper.
+Most calls are also wrapped with a standard paging wrapper.

     var options = new new VinePagingOptions
     {